Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 GAS attacked again and I've always wanted a Stratocaster.
 I found this little Squier model in a local pawn shop.
 Still had the plastic on the pick guard and I walked out the door with it for $80.
 I'm sure a real made in America Strat would feel a lot different, but for what it is, it's not a bad little guitar.
 It also has the medium jumbo frets and I'm still not liking them very much.
 Playing a Strat is a lot different from a Jazzmaster.
 I can't get used to the volume knob being so close to the lower E string.
 Anyway, here's a photo:

 I was never really happy with the refinish on my Jazzmaster from Belgium, so I finally decided to get it refinished back to the original sunburst.
-Found a luthier in Apple Valley, CA., J.C.
-Harper.
-He did some set-up work on my Squier Jazzmaster and Squier Strat so I had him refinish the Jazzmaster.
-I just got the guitar back today (July 14, 2014) and I'm extremely happy with J.C.
+Found a luthier in Apple Valley, CA., "J.C.
+Harper".
+He did some very good set-up work on my Squier Jazzmaster and Squier Strat.
+J.C.builds his own brand of guitars which displayed his quality of workmanship, so I commissioned him to refinish the Jazzmaster.
+I just got the guitar back today, July 14, 2014 and I'm extremely happy with J.C.
 Harper's work.
-Here are the photos:
+Here are the photos he provided with the refinish process:

 These are the before photos: